contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 The mission president holds the priesthood keys for baptizing converts in a mission.
 Convert baptisms are defined as baptisms of:

 * Persons ages 9 and older who have never been baptized and confirmed.
+See [18.7.1.1] for an exception for those with intellectual disabilities.
 * Children ages 8 and older whose parents (1) are not members or (2) are being baptized and confirmed at the same time as the children.

 Full-time missionaries interview converts for baptism and confirmation.
 Instructions are provided in [38.2.3.3].
 For information about filling out the Baptism and Confirmation Record, see [18.8.3].